abhinavravishankar112/HouseSorter/README.md

 # House Sorter

-A Python program that assigns students to four houses (sapphire, topaz, agat, ruby) while maintaining existing assignments and balancing the distribution.
+A Python program that assigns students to four houses (sapphire, topaz, agate, ruby) while maintaining existing assignments and balancing the distribution.

 ## Features